 Progress Test Studio aims to be the easiest to use Web Automation tool on the market, widely used by Enterprise QA’s for testing, but easy enough for anyone.
 The product automates testing for WPF, Silverlight, Web, HTML, Angular, React, KUIB, iOS, Android, Mobile Web, and API’s.
 Test Studio is ...

-Katalon Studio is a free and robust automation solution for API, Web and Mobile testing.
-It eliminates the complexities of building an automation framework by integrating all necessary test components with built-in keywords and project templates.
-Katalon Studio includes the full feature set for a...
+Katalon Studio is provided by the vendor as a free and robust automation solution for API, Web and Mobile testing.
+It is designed to eliminate the complexities of building an automation framework by integrating all necessary test components with built-in keywords and project templates.
+Katalon St...

 Tricentis Tosca is an integrated testing solution.
 According to the vendor, this solution consists of a unique model-based Test Automation and Test Case Design approach, encompassing risk-based testing, test data management and provisioning, service virtualization, and more.